The Total Best Books for Learning Spanish

 9 Las 500 dudas mas frecuentes del Espanol (Spanish Edition)

-A book that solves most of the problems and questions that students have regarding the Spanish language.
+This book solves most of the problems and questions that students have regarding the Spanish language.
 The book is in Spanish so it's recommended for intermediate and advanced learners.

 10 Enciclopedia del espanol en los Estados Unidos

-The book is an excellent compilation of the history and developments of the Spanish language in the United States.
-Unfortunately the practical uses are limited, which is why it's not higher in most lists.
+This book is an excellent compilation of the history and developments of the Spanish language in the United States.
+Unfortunately, its practical uses are limited, which is why it's not higher on most lists.